 Children could disappear from our television screens if the Government decides to press ahead with plans to tighten regulations covering their appearance in entertainment, broadcasters claim.

-While this already covers drama and talent shows, it is understood that the Government will suggest widening the licensing requirements to include factual programmes and reality shows.
-Broadcasters say that forcing them to apply for permission to
+covers drama and talent shows, it is understood that the Government will suggest widening the licensing requirements to include factual programmes and reality shows.
+Broadcasters say that forcing them to apply for permission to feature children in